yakworks/gorm-tools/docs/queries-mango.md

 ```

 Mango criteria will add `%` automatically, if quick search string doesn't have it and will apply `ilike` statement
-for each field in `qSearchIncludes`.
+for each field in `includes.qSearch`.
 If domain field is not string type, then `eq` statement will be used.

 ```groovy
 Org.repo.search([criteria: [$q: "abc"], max: 20])